baobabsoluciones/cornflow/README.rst

 For do this kind of deployment, you could use the template ``docker-compose-cornflow-celery.yml``.
 Airflow service allow you to run with CeleryExecutor.
 For more information, see `Basic airflow architecture <https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#architecture>`_.

+This type of deployment allows simultaneous execution of resolution jobs.
+For this, different machines are created with an airflow installation that communicate with the main server through a message broker.
+These machines are defined as ``workers``.
+You can deploy as many workers as you want, but taking into account that each parallel execution will consume hardware host resources.

 For running with CeleryExecutor is::

     docker-compose up -f docker-compose-cornflow-celery.yml -d